folio-org/stripes/doc/permissions.md

 * _back-end modules should always check atomic permissions_, since these modules know the real truth about which permissions are logically associated with which operations.
 Also, modules may only rely on permissions defined either by themselves or by lower-level modules whose APIs they consume -- and back-end modules generally define only atomic permissions, and have dependencies only on other back-end modules.

 * _front-end modules should usually check atomic permissions_, also.
 They can safely do so since the set of permissions published by a back-end module is part of its API.
-(And when we have automatic generation of API docs, the permissions should definitely be included).
-So as soon as a front-end module is using (say) the `users` interface v14.0, it assuming the existence not only of the `/users/ID` path, but also the `users.item.get` permission.
+(And when we have automatic generation of API docs, the permissions should definitely be included.)
+So as soon as a front-end module is using (say) the `users` interface v14.0, it is assuming the existence not only of the `/users/ID` path, but also the `users.item.get` permission.